Economic policy: Economic policy through history

 The first economic problem was how to gain the resources it needed to be able to perform the functions of an early government: the military, roads and other projects like building the Pyramids.

 Early governments generally relied on tax in kind and forced labor for their economic resources.
 However, with the development of money came the first policy choice.
 A government could raise money through taxing its citizens.
 However, it could now also debase the coinage and so increase the money supply.

 Early civilizations also made decisions about whether to permit and how to tax trade.
 Some early civilizations, such as Ptolemaic Egypt adopted a closed currency policy whereby foreign merchants had to exchange their coin for local money.
 This effectively levied a very high tariff on foreign trade.

 By the early modern age, more policy choices had been developed.
 There was considerable debate about mercantilism and other restrictive trade practices like the Navigation Acts, as trade policy became associated with both national wealth and with foreign and colonial policy.

-Throughout the 19th Century, monetary standards became an important issue.
+Throughout the 19th century, monetary standards became an important issue.
 Gold and silver were in supply in different proportions.
 Which metal was adopted influenced the wealth of different groups in society.

 The first fiscal policy

 With the accumulation of private capital in the Renaissance, states developed methods of financing deficits without debasing their coin.
-The development of capital markets meant that a government could borrow money to finance war or expansion while causing less economic hardship.

 This was the beginning of modern fiscal policy.

-The same markets made it easy for private entities to raise bonds or sell stock to fund private initiatives.